file9.ai

 Environment

-Indonesia faces various environmental challenges, including deforestation and pollution.
-The country is part of numerous international environmental agreements aimed at addressing these issues while striving for sustainable development and conservation.
+While home to rich biodiversity, Indonesia faces significant environmental challenges, including deforestation, air, and water pollution.
+The government has committed to several international environmental agreements aimed at addressing these issues and promoting sustainable development.

 Transportation